PRodriguez19/Intro-to-shell/lessons/03_week3_mmg232_searching_files.md

 ***

-**Exercises**
+**Class exercises**

 1. Search for the sequence CTCAATGAGCCA in `Mov10_oe_1.subset.fq`.
 How many sequences do you find?

 2. In addition to finding the sequence, how can you modify the command so that your search also returns the name of the sequence?
+Remember the name of sequence is Line 1 of the FASTQ only.

 3. If you want to search for that sequence in **all** Mov10 replicate fastq files, what command would you use?